 Finally, how are outdoor grounds maintained?
 If they’re accessible in the winter, does staff salt and shovel to prevent falls?

-Choosing the perfect nursing home can be easy with the right knowledge and tools!
-Visit our nursing facility directory to get started!
+If you need help choosing the perfect nursing home, then visit our nursing facility directory to get started!